 Duty of Care for Landlords

-- Prevent unreasonable risk of harm to persons not on the premises.
+- Artificial conditions land possessor must prevent unreasonable risk of harm to persons not on the premises.

-- Reasonable care in conducting activities on the land.
+- Duty of reasonable care in conducting activities on the land.

 Duty of Care for Sellers of real property